 Frequently Asked Questions

 If you love to watch baseball, have kids who play baseball, or are a die-hard baseball fan, you can join the Cannons family and host a player for the season.
 We are looking for dedicated families to share their homes with a Cannons player during the upcoming season.
 Players stay with families from June through early August.
 Your family will experience the joy of watching your very own player come up to bat or pitch in a game.
 With your own player, your family will have a personal interest in the team that you’ve never felt before.
 Most players also work Cannons summer camps.
-If you are interested in hosting a player, or would like to know more about it, please give Heather Pfeifer a call.
+If you are interested in hosting a player, or would like to know more about it, please give Jill Solano a call.
 He can give you details and put you in touch with past host families who would be glad to share with you their own experiences.
 Below you will find more information about the host family program.
-If interested, please contact Heather, our Housing Coordinator, today!
+If interested, please contact Jill, our Housing Coordinator, today!

 FREQUENTLY ASKED QUESTIONS:

 Q: What are we expected to provide the player as a host family?
 A: Some Cannons players have summer jobs (often our summer camps) during the day, and play games at night.
 Therefore, their needs are relatively simple: a private room, access to a bathroom and a laundry room (they’ll need to use showers and laundry facilities daily), two square meals a day and a family to cheer them on.

 Q: Will the player have a car?
 If not, will we be expected to drive him places?
 A: About one-third of the players have their own car.
 Players who do not have cars are strategically housed close to players who do have cars, so their teammates can give them rides.
 We do not expect host families to drive our players around, but appreciate those who can.